pocc/tshark.dev/content/analyze/add_context/name_resolution.md

 ## Example: Using All Resolution Types

-Thanks to Wireshark's [Sample Captures](https://wiki.wireshark.org/SampleCaptures), we have a [file](/files/vlan.cap) from last millenium with VLANs, IPX, IPv4, TCP, X11, STP, and RIP. _Clearly_, the best party going on in late 1999 was in a network.
+Thanks to Wireshark's [Sample Captures](https://wiki.wireshark.org/SampleCaptures), we have a [file](/files/vlan.cap) from last millennium with VLANs, IPX, AppleTalk, IPv4, TCP, X11, STP, and RIP. _Clearly_, the best party going on in late 1999 was in a network.

-Given the variety of protocols here, we can use 7 config files to resolve ([Download Tarfile](/files/vlan_profile.tgz)):
+Given the variety of protocols here, we can use 7 config files to resolve:

 * `manuf` resolves OUIs
 * `ethers` resolves mac addresses to hostnames